navyboys/navyboys.github.io/source/_posts/2014-05-13-program-or-be-programmed.markdown

 description:
 ---

 I took an online Ruby on Rails bootcamp named [TeaLeaf Academy](www.gotealeaf.com) since last month and restart programming again.
 When we joined the class, we were introduced to see a video on Youtube named [Program or be Programmed](ttps://www.youtube.com/watch?v=imV3pPIUy1k) and say something we think about it.
-Here is my viewpoint and self-introduce to myself.
+Here is my viewpoint and self-introduce.

 By the way, I really enjoy this online course and the way they led.